Investing, Investing Basics

 Simple – by investing in tax protected accounts!
 In Canada, there are tax-protected accounts such as Registered Retirement Savings Plans (RRSPs) and Tax-Free Savings Accounts (TFSAs) that offer various tax advantages.

-RRSPs are designed for long-term retirement savings.
+Financial experts specifically design RRSPs for long-term retirement savings.
 Contributions made to an RRSP are tax-deductible, reducing your taxable income for the year.
-However, when you withdraw funds from your RRSP, the withdrawals are treated as taxable income.
-Capital gains realized within an RRSP are not subject to capital gains tax, but the withdrawals are taxed at your marginal tax rate.
+However, when you withdraw funds from your RRSP, the tax authorities treat the withdrawals as taxable income.
+Capital gains within an RRSP are tax-exempt, but withdrawals are taxed based on your marginal tax rate.

 TFSAs, on the other hand, are more flexible investment accounts that allow you to save for various purposes.
-Contributions to a TFSA are made with after-tax dollars, meaning you don’t receive a tax deduction for your contributions.
+Contributing to a TFSA uses after-tax dollars, so you don’t receive a tax deduction for your contributions.
 The advantage of a TFSA is that any investment growth, including capital gains, is tax-free.
 Additionally, withdrawals from a TFSA are tax-free and do not affect your income-tested benefits or tax credits.

-For anyone interested in reading more on this topic, click here to the Government of Canada’s full breakdown of capital gains for 2022.
+For more on this topic, click here to access the Government of Canada’s complete 2023 breakdown of capital gains.

 About Modern Money